A basket of these freshly baked Easy Yeast Rolls are the perfect addition to your dinner table!

 What are the recipes that remind you of childhood?
 Did Mom make a delicious meatloaf?
 Or maybe the recipe for Grandma’s chocolate chip cookies is a highly guarded family secret.
-For me, these Easy Yeast Rolls rank pretty high up there on the list of childhood memories.
+For me, these yeast rolls rank pretty high up there on the list of childhood memories.

 I know it’s probably a bit strange that yeast rolls remind me of my younger years, but I grew up in a Southern kitchen.
 My mom was always baking something delicious.
 Usually it was a chocolate cake or some other tasty dessert, but these yeast rolls also made a frequent appearance on our dinner table.
 A basket of these warm biscuits/rolls was always the perfect addition to the Easter or Thanksgiving dinner table.